yamatolab/current-calculations-for-proteins/README.rst

 Development
 -----------
 **New branches** should be made only from development branch, except for hotfixes.
 Same rule applies for merges.
 The development branch is then merged to master, see `a successful branching model`_.
-.. _`a successful branching model`: https://nvie.com/posts/a-successful-git-branching-model/

 **Commit messages** should follow these rules:
 1. Separate subject from body with a blank line
 2. Limit the subject line to 50 characters
 3. Capitalize the subject line
 4. Do not end the subject line with a period
 5. Use the imperative mood in the subject line
 6. Wrap the body at 72 characters
 7. Use the body to explain what and why vs. how

 For example::